-The 2019 Supercars championship starts this weekend in Adelaide for the Superloop 500, and thanks to the miracle of technology there are more than a few ways you can tune in.
+The 2020 Supercars championship has started for the year, and thanks to the miracle of technology there are more than a few ways you can tune in.

-This year’s championship is a must-watch for local and international racing fans, with Ford debuting a new Mustang for Scott McLaughlin to use in his title defence.
+This year’s championship is a must-watch for local and international racing fans, with Scott McLaughlin defending his title in the Ford Mustang.

-Stretching until late November, the 2019 Supercars championship is spread across 15 rounds, with thousands of kilometres of ultra-competitive racing.
+Stretching until late November, the 2020 Supercars championship is spread across thousands of kilometres of ultra-competitive racing.
 Here are all the ways you can make sure you don’t miss out:

 - Cost: Free